Why Choose Mr Shepherd?

-My National Joint Registry figures (Jan-Dec 2012) show I perform nearly double the national average of joint replacement operations each year.
-My overall mortality rate is also below the national average.
+My National Joint Registry figures (up to June 2021) show I have over 1200 joint replacements in the registry.
+Annually, I perform approximately 3.5 times the national average number of joint replacements.
+My overall revision and mortality rate is below the national average.

 My NHS practice is at Warwick Hospital.
 Along with my colleagues, we were named as one of the best performing hip units in the country.
 This is determined by the length of stay post-op, the low readmission rate and the low complication rate of surgery.

 I graduated from Bristol Medical School in 1998 having also spent time studying in Strasbourg at the University of Louis Pasteur and at Groote Schuur Hospital in Cape Town.
 I completed my basic surgical training at Bristol Royal Infirmary after six months working at the Prince of Wales Hospital in Sydney, Australia.
 I worked with the Exeter Hip Team as part of my higher surgical training.
 I was awarded the Cutner Travelling Fellowship from the Royal College of Surgeons in 2008 to undertake a fellowship in complex hip and knee surgery in Canada before returning to Warwick.